noobiwankenoobi/pawp-fe-interview/README.md

 Project is an already configured Gatsby project (you dont need to know this, just the boilerplate for serving the webpage) Start project by running `yarn develop` or `npm run develop` (dont worry about `build` and `serve`. `clean` will remove node modules and cache, but shouldnt be nessecary)
-Project will automatically be served at http://localhost:8000/
+Project will automatically be served at http://localhost:8000/ with automatic refresh on

 Choose your preferred technology.